 ICE is part of the Spatial Hydro-Ecological Decision System (SHEDS).

 Alternative versions of ICE have been created and customized to datasets and model results for the following projects.
+Note that these have not yet been upgraded to the newest version of ICE, but will be soon.

 Management and restoration of hydro-ecological systems often relies on the use of large environmental datasets and model simulations.
 However, many of these datasets can be extremely large and difficult to process and understand using traditional methods.
 To increase the utility of these large environmental datasets and simulations, we need new ways of exploring the data so that we may ask questions and identify the trends and patterns needed to effectively manage and restore these valuable natural resources.